-To the extent we have available NOLs (after application of the 80% limitation enacted under the Tax Act as described above) and capital losses carried forward from prior tax years, such losses may reduce the amount of distributions we must make in order to comply with the REIT distribution requirements.
+To the extent we have available NOLs (after application of the 80% limitation described above) and capital losses carried forward from prior tax years, such losses may reduce the amount of distributions we must make in order to comply with the REIT distribution requirements.
 See "- Requirements for Qualification as a REIT - Operational Requirements - Annual Distribution Requirement."
 Such losses, however, are not passed through to stockholders and do not offset income of stockholders from other sources, nor would such losses affect the character of any distributions that we make, which are generally subject to tax in the hands of stockholders to the extent that we have current or accumulated E&P.